BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_13.md

 A very, very tough singles battle, in no small part thanks to Protean Greninja.
 Changing STAB on the fly with one of the best speed stats in the game makes it a very tough opponent.
 On top of this is Aevian Roserade, Flygon, and Corviknight, all immune to the Desert Field's Sandstorm chip, plus Arcanine and Silvally for hard hitting coverage.
 Take advantage of priority moves to deal with Greninja and utilize the field to your advantage to win this one.

 ## Sashila Village Help Quests

+It's time for some Quests.
+Before we get started, if you didn't expose Flora and caught a Falinks in Alamissa Urben, return to the Voidal Chasm.
+Show Falinks to the sign towards the end of the path to get a *Razor Claw* plus:

+**ZCell 119A: Voidal Chasm**

+!img("zcell119a.png")

+Return to the room where we fought the surfboard guy to find *TM148 Phantom Force* as well as a hidden *Rare Candy* and *Old Scarf*.

 It's time for some Help Quests.
 Enter the door in the middle of Sashila Village, on the left side.